-- From outside the hull, thread the cable through the mounting hole.
-Push the housing into the mounting hole using a twisting motion to squeeze out excess sealant. - 12° and 20° models-From inside the hull, point the arrow on the top of the transducer (and the cable exit) toward the KEEL or centerline of the boat (Figure 1).
-This will align the angle of the element inside the transducer with the deadrise angle of your hull. - 2.
-From inside the hull, slide the washer onto the housing (Figure 4 or 5).
+From outside the hull, push the housing into the mounting hole using a twisting motion to squeeze out excess sealant.

+12° and 20° models-From inside the hull, point the arrow on the top of the transducer (and the cable exit) toward the KEEL or centerline of the boat (see Figure 1).
+This will align the angle of the element inside the transducer with the deadrise angle of your hull.

+2. Slide the washer onto the housing (see Figure 4 or 5).

-B117, B150M-Also slide the spacer onto the housing and rest it against the washer.
+B619 and SS619-Also slide the spacer onto the housing and rest it against the washer.
 Do not use the spacer if there is insufficient space to tighten the nut or it is within 11mm (1/2") of the top of the housing.